lannguyen0910/deep-efficient-person-reid/README.md

-# **deep-efficient-person-reid**
+# **deep-efficient-reid**
-Experiment for an uni project with strong baseline for Person Re-identification task.
+Experiment for an uni project with strong baseline for Efficientnet-v2

 We evaluated the baseline with **Resnet50** and **Efficienet-v2** without using pretrained models.
 Also **Resnet50-IBN-A** and **Efficientnet-v2** using pretrained on **ImageNet**.
 We used two datasets: **Market-1501** and **CUHK03**.